-There are two kinds of whiteboard animation videos.
+There are two kinds of whiteboard and cartoon animation videos.

 Those that get customers excited and committed to take action – and those that leave people thinking, “Huh?
 What was that about?”